 Dr. Ameli joined the Global Institute for Water Security in Fall 2014, working with Prof. Jeffrey McDonnell.
 The main focus of his research has been to determine how water and contaminants move, mix and react within watersheds, and how these processes ultimately impact the quality and quantity of water resources and health and function of ecosystems.
 To address these fundamental questions, he has led multidisciplinary projects in close collaboration with colleagues in hydro-geochemistry (at the Uppsala University), agro-hydrology (at the Swedish University of Agricultural Sciences) and ecohydrology (at the Western University), to tackle the complex interaction of hydrological, geochemical, ecological and biological processes in forested and agricultural landscapes.
 The findings of Ali’s research and techniques and tools he developed during his Postdoctoral and PhD (University of Waterloo) training have had broad applications and implications, including: (1) to advance our knowledge on contaminant fate and transport; (2) to inform science-based water resources protection (and restoration) policy and watershed planning and management strategies (e.g., US Clean Water Act, Alberta Wetland Policy); and (3) to design engineered groundwater and surface water protection, remediation and purification systems.
 Overall, Ali’s research has targeted the overlapping boundaries of environmental science disciplines to inform environmental policy and design engineered systems to mitigate environmental issues.
+Ali has delivered several international guest lectures and served as the peer reviewer for scholarly journals, including Nature Geoscience, Water Resources Research, Geophysical Research Letters and Science of the Total Environment.

 Ph.D., Civil and Environmental Engineering, University of Waterloo, Waterloo, Canada (2011-2014)